 – is that what you mean?

-Interviewee: Hm?
+Busby: Hm?

-Interviewer 1: When they finally make that decision; is that what you mean?
+Pat Faudry: When they finally make that decision; is that what you mean?
 Yeah, it’ll take forever, yeah.

-Interviewee: Well, it’s taken over 20 years to try to get it through the park, and these environmentalists just irritate the hell out of me, excuse my French or whatever, but they just irritate the soul out of me.
+Busby: Well, it’s taken over 20 years to try to get it through the park, and these environmentalists just irritate the hell out of me, excuse my French or whatever, but they just irritate the soul out of me.
 What – all right.
 So, we have animals in the zoo.
 So what?

-Interviewer 1: Do you feel like that they have just goofed?
+Pat Faudry: Do you feel like that they have just goofed?
 That they should’ve gone ahead and brought the parkway through – I mean, the freeway –

-Interviewee: No, no, um-hum.
+Busby: No, no, um-hum.

-Interviewer 1: – the freeway through that park area.
+Pat Faudry: – the freeway through that park area.

-Interviewee: Because –
+Busby: Because –

-Interviewer 1: They cleared it, so they should’ve used it.
+Pat Faudry: They cleared it, so they should’ve used it.

-Interviewee: And so many homes were torn down there.
+Busby: And so many homes were torn down there.
 Now, what price they got for those homes –

 [0:47:00]